liammmcauliffe/Globe/README.md

 │   │   └── globe-large.png      # Large demo screenshot
 │   └── gifs/
 │       └── globe.gif            # Animated demo
-└── README.md            # This file
+└── README.md
 ```

-## 🎯 Perfect for Showcasing

-This project is ideal for:

-- **Portfolio demos** - Impressive visual output that stands out
-- **Technical interviews** - Demonstrates 3D math and graphics skills
-- **GitHub profiles** - Eye-catching README with live demos
-- **Learning C** - Great example of graphics programming
-- **Computer graphics** - Shows ray casting and texture mapping

-## Customization

-You can modify these constants in the code:

-- `WIDTH`, `HEIGHT`: Screen dimensions
-- `TARGET_FPS`: Animation speed
-- `ROTATION_SPEED`: How fast the Earth spins
-- Terrain detection thresholds for different biomes

-## 🎬 Demo Gallery

-The ASCII Globe renders beautifully at different terminal sizes and aspect ratios.
-Each screenshot shows the smooth animation and realistic terrain colors.
+---

 ## Notes

-This is a practice project for learning C programming and computer graphics concepts.
-The terrain classification is tuned for a specific Earth texture image, but the program includes fallback rendering for any texture or no texture at all.
+- This is a practice project while I’m learning C in my program design class at university.
+- The terrain classification is tuned for a specific Earth texture, but it will still run with other images (or even without textures).

-## 🤝 Contributing

-Feel free to fork, modify, and submit pull requests!
-This is a great project for:

-- Adding new features (lighting, shadows, different planets)
-- Optimizing performance
-- Improving the terrain classification
-- Adding more demo modes

-## 📄 License

-MIT License - feel free to use this in your own projects!

 ---

-_Built as a learning exercise in C programming and 3D graphics_ 🚀

-**Star this repo if you found it helpful!** ⭐
+## License

+MIT License – use this in your own projects.